SCHEDULING, PAYMENTS, AND POLICIES

 For more information about what to expect during your appointment, please read about Your First Visit.

-You don't need to necessarily shower right before your massage, but I do ask that you come to your appointments clean and free of heavily fragranced personal care products.
+You don't need to necessarily shower right before your massage, but I do ask that you come to your appointments as clean as you can and free of heavily fragranced personal care products.
 I will have a few "freshen up" items available for you in case you feel you need them.
 I am not, however, offended by bodies or the natural consequences of a day's work.
 Please don't stress about it.
+I would much rather smell your day on your body than cologne, perfume, or scented lotions.

 This depends on your comfort level, first and foremost.
 If you're not comfortable, you'll not be able to relax and enjoy the full benefit of your massage session.